Download PDF version [450 kilobytes]

 Both of these conditions come true on Earth, where energy is available in the form of sunlight, geothermal energy and tides, and where the topology of Earth and the universe in which it is contained create an environment in which life can not only originate, but diversify by finding niche after niche in which it can survive.

 The origination of life requires that dead matter somehow join together and increase in complexity.
-This is somewhat like expecting a bunch of rocks to join together and walk up a hill.
-The difference is that in the world of atoms and molecules, things join together and increase in complexity all the time.
-All that’s needed is the right mixture, and usually a source of energy, and from this, extremely complex molecules can evolve.
-This is a fact of chemistry.
-The question is just how complex can these natural structures become?
-Someone who denies abiogenesis (the origination of life from non-living matter) would say that there is no way that the complexity can increase to the degree seen in living things, meaning that life could never evolve from non-living matter.
+This is somewhat like expecting a pile of rocks to join together and walk up a hill.
+The difference is that in the world of atoms and molecules, things join together and increase in complexity all the time, as can be seen in the highly complex organic compounds found inside meteors.24

-To create humanity, what God had to do was get the conditions of the Big Bang right, and 13.8 billion years later human-like creatures came into existence on one of the planets inside the universe created by the Big Bang.
+Physicists say that if the Big Bang had taken place the merest fraction of a second slower or faster, the galaxies couldn’t have formed, and humanity wouldn’t have existed.25 To create humanity, what God had to do was get the conditions of the Big Bang exactly right, and 13.8 billion years later human-like creatures came into existence on one of the planets inside the universe created by the Big Bang.

-The timescales involved in this, and the amount of intelligent design necessary, make it very difficult for people to imagine this actually taking place, that is, imagining God creating humans in such a complex and roundabout way.
+The timescales involved in this, and the amount of intelligent design necessary, make it very difficult for people to imagine this actually taking place; that is, imagining God creating humans in such a complex and roundabout way.

 But if you imagine the whole process taking just one second, it becomes easier to believe.
 Imagine a god who is holding a blob of matter in his hands.
 He parts his hands, the blob expands with it, and in just that second, you see a planet inside that blob of matter on which certain creatures live.
 Shouldn’t a god have such power?
-And can’t such a god claim responsibility for the existence of those creatures, if the nature of the blob of matter and the way he expanded it is all that lead to the existence of those creatures, and if the way he did was perfectly intentional, with the aim of creating those creatures?
+And can’t such a god claim responsibility for the existence of those creatures if the nature of the blob of matter and the way he expanded it is all that lead to the existence of those creatures, and if the way he did this was intentional, with the aim of creating those creatures?

-In this way there is no clash between Darwin’s theory of evolution and intelligent design (except when it comes to humans, which will be dealt with below).
+There is no clash between Darwin’s theory of evolution and intelligent design (except when it comes to the evolution of humans, which will be dealt with below).

-The theory of evolution is merely telling us God’s means of designing creatures, which is far cleverer than anything one would usually imagine.
-To design an elephant, God doesn’t need to create an elephant from a puff of smoke.
-He instead brings a blob of matter and expands it, and billions of years later elephants will exist on a planet or many planets inside that blob of matter.
+The theory of evolution is merely telling us about God’s means of designing creatures, which is far cleverer than anything one tends to imagine.
+To design an elephant, God does not need to create an elephant from a puff of smoke.
+He instead brings a blob of matter and expands it, and billions of years later elephants will exist on a planet or many planets inside that expanding blob.
 God has the power to create a new universe full of millions of planets all of which are inhabited by elephants, merely by designing a universe with the right topology to lead to such planets and creatures.

 The following verse seems to suggest that humans cannot create artificial life: